RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/install-other-linux.md

 ---
+description: Information about installing PowerShell on various Linux distributions ms.date: 09/22/2021
 title: Alternate ways to install PowerShell on Linux
-description: Information about installing PowerShell on various Linux distributions ms.date: 08/16/2021
 ---
 # Alternate ways to install PowerShell on Linux